wmnsk/anon_pcap/README.md

 # anon_pcap.py

-Mini python script to replace specified value in PCAP file.
+Mini python script to replace specified value in a PCAP file.
-Initially developed to anonymize sensitive information in PCAP file but this script, as a result, works on any binary.
+Initially developed to anonymize sensitive information in PCAP file, but this script should work on any binary.

-#### Important notice:
+#### Disclaimer

-* This stupid script sometimes results in failure due to some unexpected changes.
-Please check by yourself(with Wireshark or some proper decoder tools) if this script works as you expected, as there may be some unexpected changes in cases like;

-  * The same string at some other fields you don't expect, which may cause spoiling the packet format.

-  * Some protocols which have the "strict" format, like ASN.1-defined ones, may be spoiled when you are ignorant of the specifications.

-* If the fields you want to rewrite is in the lower layer or famous enough to be decoded easily, it's better to use other nice tools such as [dpkt](https://github.com/kbandla/dpkt),  [tcprewrite](http://tcpreplay.synfin.net/wiki/tcprewrite) or [Scapy](https://github.com/secdev/scapy) if you'd like to send it immediately.

-* Any pull request will be welcome if there would be anyone fond of editing pcaps :-P
+* Not working with Python3.
+Try installing Python2 or patching it by yourself (or contribute to this project!).
+* Beware of the unexpected changes made by this script.
+It is recommended to check the output PCAP file carefully.

+## Features

+* Replace specified value in PCAP file.
+  * BCD-encoded values (e.g. IMSI, MSISDN, Global Title) can be replaced in string format (as copied as value on Wireshark).
+  * Any other field can be replaced in hex format (as copied as hexstream on Wireshark).

 ## Usage